subvisual/subvisual.com/src/posts/2024-10-30-a-look-at-liquity-v2-why-the-upgraded-features-matter/index.md

 Why we like this, in a nutshell:

-• More efficient liquidations: Liquity V2 employs an automated system that liquidates only when necessary, reducing the risk of mass liquidations during sharp market downturns.
+• **More efficient liquidations**: Liquity V2 employs an automated system that liquidates only when necessary, reducing the risk of mass liquidations during sharp market downturns.
 This protects both borrowers and the protocol by ensuring that the system remains over-collateralized at all times.

-• Reduced liquidation penalties: Borrowers who are liquidated no longer lose all their collateral.
+• **Reduced liquidation penalties**: Borrowers who are liquidated no longer lose all their collateral.
 Instead, they can recover a portion if the liquidation process leaves a surplus.
 This provides a sort of safety net for users who may be subject to liquidation during periods of extreme volatility and makes the risk more tolerable.

-• Stability Pool integration: Liquidations are offset by the Stability Pools (one for each collateral), where users deposit BOLD to earn rewards and help maintain system stability.
+• **Stability Pool integration**: Liquidations are offset by the Stability Pools (one for each collateral), where users deposit BOLD to earn rewards and help maintain system stability.
 When a liquidation occurs, Stability Pool depositors receive collateral in exchange for their BOLD, ensuring that the system remains balanced even in turbulent market conditions.

 ## Yield Distribution